annotorious/annotorious-v1/readme.md

 ## Todos (almost in order of priority...)

-* Create an OKFN Annotator Plugin wrapper (plus a custom JS build for the plugin)
 * Delete/edit of annotations
 * Make selection move/resizable after it is created
 * Attach storage according to "OKFN Annotator Store":http://github.com/okfn/annotator/wiki/Storage protocol